ehtishamnaveed/File-Handling-In-Java/README.md

 ## To Run the program
 - Firstly you need to compile the both packages.
-- After compiling the files type.
+- After compiling the files type `java ACP.Client.Client`.
-### Command
-- java ACP.Client.Client.